UKCloud/documentation/articles/other/other-faq-g11.md

 ### What is happening to the UKCloud Guard?

 This has been removed from service.
-However, customers can still take advantage of the Cross Domain Security Zone functionality via the Walled Garden service.
+However, customers can still take advantage of the Cross Domain Security Zone (CDSZ) functionality via the Walled Garden service.

 ### What is happening to Dedicated Compute v1?